 About our little Climber!

 Wilson’s PERSEVERENCE is truly admirable.
 If he wants something, he is going to figure out a way to get it!
-This attribute can be a little challenging for us during these toddler years, but I am sure it will serve him well later on in life.
+This attribute can be a little challenging for us now, but I am sure it will serve him well later on in life.
 He is a PROBLEM SOLVER; if he can’t reach it, he’ll find something to climb on so he can.
 Even when he struggles to “find” his words, he continues to TRY until he can get his needs across.
 His MEMORY is incredible.
 This helps him excel with puzzles, numbers, songs and remembering where we hide things from him.
 While he tends to be very ENERGETIC, he can also FOCUS intensely on things that really interest him.
 He is great at building towers, helicopters, trucks and trains with either his magnetic tiles or Legos.
 He is CURIOUS.
 He LEARNS how things work, takes them apart, and puts them back together.

 This kid is a MOVER!
 He loves to run, jump, bounce, spin, slide, climb, dance and swing.
 He loves being chased by his sister and his friends.
 He is EXCITED to go places and is usually running, not walking, to get there.
 He is a COLLECTOR and has mastered carrying multiple objects, toys, juice boxes and snacks all at one time.
 Wilson lights up when MUSIC plays; he loves songs and instruments and imitating new dance moves that his dad teaches him.

 Wilson is GENTLE and SWEET.
 When he is very upset, even if I am the cause, he will usually take me up on my offer for a hug.
 He loves to be held tight and cuddled.
 He FORGIVES and he LOVES.
-My friend Erin put it so sweetly, “He isn’t ordinary.
-He is EXTRAORDINARY”.